Whatever the nature of your business, it’s inevitable that it will generate significant documentation.

 Outsourcing business document storage and distribution can make sense; you can rely on your provider to maintain the latest versions of software and ensure the highest levels of security, rather than having to invest yourself.
 Virtual data room providers can host your documents for you, delivering a secure solution to your document storage and distribution.

 Distribution also extends to the way your business documents are disposed of – how are they dealt with when they’re no longer needed?
 All business documents should be securely destroyed, not simply thrown away or recycled.

 Secure document storage and distribution made simple

 Hopefully, this has given you some tips on the best ways to ensure your business documents are stored and distribution in the most secure way.

 If you need to store and distribute investor information, Engage could help you.
-Engage is Perivan’s highly-secure online platform for corporate and investor information, allowing businesses to host, share and track investor documentation, including:
+Engage is Perivan’s highly-secure data room platform , allowing businesses to host, share and track investor documentation, including:

 - Pre-IPO transaction documents

 - Roadshow information